Gradient Projection Newton Algorithm for Sparse Collaborative Learning Using Synthetic and Real Datasets of Applications: Gradient Projection Newton Algorithm

 for sufficiently large $k$.
 Then it follows from \eqref{Newton-descent-property} that

 The above condition indicates that $\|\bv^k-\bu^k\|\rightarrow 0$, resulting in

 for sufficiently large $k$.
 Now, we have the following chain of inequalities, \allowdisplaybreaks

-Overall, the Newton step is always admitted for sufficiently large $k$. \end{proof} Finally, we conclude that GPNA can converge quadratically for SLCoRe and terminate within finite steps for SCoRe by the following theorem. \begin{theorem} Suppose $[X~Z]$ is $s$-regular and set $\sigma\in(0,l_f/2)$.
-Then the sequence generated by GPNA eventually converges to its limit quadratically for SLCoRe or within finitely many steps for SCoRe, namely, for sufficiently large $k$,
+Overall, the Newton step is always admitted for sufficiently large $k$. {The proof is complete. } \end{proof} Finally, we conclude that GPNA can converge quadratically for SLCoRe and terminate within finite steps for SCoRe by the following theorem. \begin{theorem} Suppose $[X~Z]$ is $s$-regular.
+Then the sequence generated by GPNA with $\sigma\in(0,l_f/2)$ eventually converges to its limit quadratically for SLCoRe or within finitely many steps for SCoRe, namely, for sufficiently large $k$,

-\end{theorem} \begin{proof}We first estimate $\|\bu^{k}-\bb^*\|$.
+\end{theorem} \begin{proof}We first estimate $\|\bu^{k}-\bt^*\|$.
 Recalling \eqref{notation-k-1} that

 and $\Gamma_k=\Gamma(\bu^k)$, we have

 This enables us to deliver that